Water Restrictions Lifted

 HD Video of Folsom Lake

-Folsom Lake is rising fast, but it still needs a lot of water to help us out with the drought.
-A local reader from Orangevale took his aerial remote-controlled plane for a ride over the lake to see how low it’s gotten.
+Folsom Lake is rising fast, but it still needs a lot of water to help

 Stage III Water Alert in Effect

 Despite the recent rain, the drought is far from over.
-Folsom has enacted a Stage III Water Alert, which means landscaping watering only twice a week.
-Water wasters may face fines and even discontinued water service.
+Folsom has enacted a Stage

 Stage 3 Water Alert Coming